-Edie Windsor, Equality’s Champion, Dies at 88
+A Frontline Activist and a Singularly Joyful Human Being

 BY PAUL SCHINDLER | Edie Windsor, a tireless advocate for LGBTQ rights who became a worldwide icon at age 84 when her lawsuit against the US government led the Supreme Court, in 2013, to strike down the key provision of the Defense of Marriage Act, has died at the age of 88.

-“I lost my beloved spouse Edie, and the world lost a tiny but tough as nails fighter for freedom, justice, and equality,” said Judith Kasen-Windsor, who married Windsor last September, in a written statement.
+“I lost my beloved spouse Edie, and the world lost a tiny but tough as nails fighter for freedom, justice, and equality,” said Judith Kasen-Windsor, who married Windsor last September, in a written statement announcing the death on September 12.
 “Edie was the light of my life.
 She will always be the light for the LGBTQ community, which she loved so much and which loved her right back.”

 Roberta Kaplan, the civil rights litigator who represented Windsor in her successful DOMA challenge, said, “Representing Edie Windsor was and will always be the greatest honor of my life.
 She will go down in the history books as a true American hero.
 With Edie’s passing, I lost not only a treasured client, but a member of my family.
 I know that Edie’s memory will always be a blessing to Rachel, myself, and Jacob.
 I also know that her memory will be a blessing not only to every LGBT person on this planet, but to all who believe in the concept of b’tzelem elohim, or equal dignity for all.”